Lievi77/HotelDatabaseProject/README.md

 - Created a rental_agreement table.
 Added contract_id column (pkey and unique), property_id (property on which this agreement is linked to), guest_signee_id (references to guest.guest_id), host_grantor_id (references to host.host_id) and payment_id (need to define the foreign constraint for this though).

--Created a property_table, removed a column called "room type".
+- Created a property_table, removed a column called "room type".
 Added number_of rooms, owner_id (host id fkey) and is_occupied columns with their appropiate constraints.

 **FINAL CHECK IS IN PROGRESS**